 What a wonderful museum this is!
 Set across 4 floors, the permanent exhibits include: local fauna, animals of the world and an extensive mineral collection.

 Until January 2018, the Muséum d’Histoire Naturelle is continuing to celebrate its 50 year anniversary – Célébrons!
 50 ans du Muséum à Malagnou.
 There are plenty more events scheduled, so do check their flyer!

-Opening Hours: every day except Monday, 10h – 17h;
+The Muséum d’Histoire Naturelle is open every day except Monday, 10h to 17h;

-Closed: Mondays, Christmas Day and New Year’s Day
+CLOSED: Mondays, Christmas Day and New Year’s Day;

-Price: FREE entrance to the permanent exhibition space!
+It is FREE to visit the permanent exhibition space!

-1 Route de Malagnou
+1 route de Malagnou,

-Tel: +41 (0) 22 418 63 00
+Tel: +41 (0) 22 418 63 00;

 Parking: Villereuse car park (paying) is just next door, otherwise you may find some free parking at the weekend on the adjacent streets;